romainducrocq/wheelcc/README.md

 ****

+> The [planet](https://github.com/romainducrocq/planet) programming language uses wheelcc as it's backend!
-The wheelcc C compiler supports a large subset of C17 (International Standard ISO/IEC 9899:2018), for which it has it's own built-in preprocessor, frontend, IR, optimization and backend.
+The wheelcc C compiler supports a large subset of C17 (International Standard ISO/IEC 9899:2018), for which it has its own built-in preprocessor, frontend, IR, optimization and backend.
 It emits x86-64 AT&T assembly for GNU/Linux and MacOS, which is then assembled with as and linked with ld. wheelcc is written in C, depends only on Glibc, POSIX and bash, and builds to a standalone executable + a driver.
 It also builds in C++.

-> The [planet](https://github.com/romainducrocq/planet) programming language uses wheelcc as it's backend!

 ## Usage